OpenNews/opennews-website/who/index.md

 sub-section: index
 ---

 <p class="bodybig">The OpenNews team is part of a community of journalists creating a future where we can work in newsrooms that are anti-racist, equitable, inclusive, and collaborative.
-Learn more about <a href="/what">what we do</a> and find out how you can <a href="/getinvolved">get involved</a>.</p>
+Learn more about <a href="/what/community">our programs</a> and how you can <a href="/getinvolved">get involved</a>.</p>

 ## Our Staff